lhs-open/lhs-guide/docs/index.md

 ## Acknowledgements

-Special thanks to NAM LHS report series.
+Thanks to Joshua C. Rubin, JD, MBA, MPH, MPP for reviewing and editing the guide.
+Special thanks to the NAM LHS report series.
 Thanks to all references cited.

+Current Version: 20221103